The Ruff Degradation and Kiliani-Fischer Synthesis

 The next step involves adding an iron (III) salt [Fe2(SO4)3] with hydrogen peroxide, which involves the loss of carbon dioxide and oxidation of the adjacent C2-OH to an aldehyde:

-Most courses don’t generally go into the weeds as far as the mechanistic details, but we’ll have a stab at the Br2/H2O reaction down in the endnotes.
+Most courses don’t generally go into the weeds as far as the mechanistic details, but we’ll have a stab at the Br2/H2O reaction down in Note 1.

 So why is it important?

 I’d be hard pressed to tell you that the Kiliani-Fischer and Ruff degradation reactions are at the cutting edge of modern organic chemistry.
 They’re not.
 [Although, to be fair, enantioselective formation of cyanohydrins from aldehydes using chiral catalysts is important and useful.
 Examples here. ]

 However, they do have great historical significance, in that they are two important tools that Emil Fischer used to determine the structure of glucose and other aldohexoses, an effort that won him the 1902 Nobel Prize in Chemistry.

 Just to give you a taste, Fischer was able to show that D-glucose and D-mannose each formed the same product upon Ruff degradation (D-arabinose) indicating them to have opposite configurations at C-2 (epimers).
 Further Ruff degradations gave D-glyceraldehyde, which established the stereochemistry of the chiral center on C-5.

 At some point we’ll go into further discussion when we investigate the Fischer Proof of the structure of glucose.

 The first step is formation of a hydrate from addition of water to the aldehyde.
 The zwitterionic form (where there is O- ) is more nucleophilic than the neutral form, so here it’s shown acting as the nucleophile to attack Br2.
 At some point the OH2+ is neutralized ; here it’s shown occurring after attack on Br2, but it could occur earlier.